 Why Is My Skin Producing So Much Sebum?

 Are you struggling with an over-oily complexion and want to know why that may be?
-Then I recommend that you keep reading, because these are the most likely causes of the issue.
+You should probably continue reading because these are the most likely causes of the issue.

 Firstly, you’re probably dehydrated.
 It may sound strange that having less moisture leads to an oily complexion.
 But when your body is running low on hydration, it works to produce its own in the form of sebum oil.
 This usually appears on your face, but it can affect the oil levels of your entire body.
-So it’s important to ensure that you get enough water over the course of the day- 1.5 liters, to be exact.
+So it’s important to stay well hydrated over the course of the day- 1.5 liters, to be exact.

 — Bee Green Magazine (@beegreenmag) October 16, 2017